This article covers Kentik’s Data Explorer dimensions that are unique to a specific data source (e.g., router model).

-Note: As of May 1st, 2025, the Query SQL Method has been deprecated and is no longer supported.
+IMPORTANT: As of May 1st, 2025, the Query SQL Method has been deprecated and is no longer supported.

-About Device-specific Dimensions
+About Device-Specific Dimensions

-Device-specific dimensions originate as flow records that are specific to given types of devices, whether physical or virtual, such as Kubernetes containers, Palo Alto Networks firewalls, or Cisco ASA appliances.
+Device-specific dimensions in Kentik’s Data Explorer originate as flow records that are specific to given types of devices, whether physical or virtual, such as Kubernetes containers, Palo Alto Networks firewalls, or Cisco ASA appliances.
 These records are ingested into Kentik as Universal Data Records (UDR), allowing flexible allocation of flow fields to the columns of the Kentik Data Engine.
 The resulting dimensions are used for filter or group-by like any other fields in Kentik-ingested flow records.

 Notes: